GeorgeLjc/SecuritySMS/README.md

 # SecuritySMS
-It's a simple android APP for encrypting messages.
+It's an android APP for encrypting messages.